corey-noel/melee-fixes/arcade.md

 * Rock can be jumped out of after it starts to fall

 #### Badge C
+* All aerials can be cancelled with double jump.

 ## Link
 #### Badge A